-We utilize self-supervised pre-training strategy of\cite{oh2022lead} (see Section \ref{sec:ecg_encoder} for pre-training ECG encoder using the publicly available PhysioNet 2021 Challenge datasets \cite{PhysioNet}.
+We utilize a self-supervised pre-training strategy of \citep{oh2022lead} (see Section \ref{sec:ecg_encoder}) for pre-training ECG encoder using the publicly available PhysioNet 2021 Challenge datasets \citep{PhysioNet}.
 Each ECG recording is sampled at 500 Hz and has a duration ranging from 5 to 144 seconds.
 For the global contrastive learning task, we segment each recording into 5-second segments (corresponding to 2,500 samples).
-During pretraining, we apply random lead masking by independently masking each lead with a probability of $p = 0.5$, enhancing the model's robustness to missing or corrupted leads.
-The ECG encoder is trained using the Adam optimizer with a learning rate of $5 \times 10^{-5}$ for 200 epochs.
+The rest of the implementation details are provided in Appendix \ref{apd:Pretraining}.